United Kingdom–European Union relations: 2025 Summit

 On 19 May 2025, Prime Minister Keir Starmer, European Commission President Ursula von der Leyen, and European Council President Antonio Costa met at Lancaster House in Central London.
-Starmer announced a new EU–UK deal, including: a defence and security pact, a fisheries agreement, an agrifood agreement, carbon border taxes, and border security.
+Starmer announced a new EU–UK deal, including a defence and security pact, a fisheries agreement, an agrifood agreement, carbon border taxes, and border security.

-The EU and the UK agreed to a new Defence and Security pact which will allow UK arms manufacturers to bid for work under the EU’s new £150 billion security action for Europe (Safe) defence fund.
+The EU and the UK agreed to a new Defence and Security pact which will allow UK arms manufacturers to bid for work under the EU's new £150 billion Security Action for Europe (SAFE) defence fund.
 Additionally, it pushes for deeper co-operation and information exchanges on space, cyber security and the tackling the Russian shadow fleet.

 The EU and the UK agreed to roll over the existing fishing deal for another 12 years, until 2038, providing access to UK waters for EU fishing fleets.

-Both sides agreed to merge the EU Carbon Border Adjustment Mechanism (CBAM) to the UK CBAM—net-zero emissions trading schemes.
+Both sides agreed to merge the EU Carbon Border Adjustment Mechanism (CBAM) to the UK CBAM into a single net-zero emissions trading scheme.
 The decision exempts European and British sides from upcoming carbon taxes on each other.

-The deal allows British passport holders to enter eGates, greatly reducing their border security waiting times.
+The deal allows British passport holders to enter eGates after the implementation of the EU's Entry-Exit System, greatly reducing their border security waiting times.
 European eGates were previously reserved for people from the EU or European Economic Area, however the UK is no longer a member of either.
 The agreement has been extended to cover the Crown Dependencies of Guernsey and Jersey; thus Guernsey passports and Jersey passports can enter eGates.
 Pet passports are also covered resulting in UK travellers no longer needing health certificates from vets in both the UK and EU to travel with their owners to each other's territories.

 The agreement enables the UK to rejoin the Erasmus+ student and youth experience scheme, subject to further negotiations.
+The UK's participation in Erasmus+ will commence in 2027.

 The agreement will ease border checks on food, helping trade and possibly lowering prices.
 A special deal will protect British steel exports, saving £25 million a year.
 Overall, the deal could add nearly £9 billion to the UK economy by 2040.

+2026 Summit

+On 16 June 2026 at the G7 summit in Évian-les-Bains Prime Minister Keir Starmer, European Commission President Ursula von der Leyen, and European Council President Antonio Costa, announced that a summit would take place in Brussels on 22 July.
+The summit was delayed by two months due to deadlock in negotiations relating to a new youth experience scheme.

+It was later announced that the summit might be postponed after Starmer said that he planned to resign as Prime Minister.